mattclifford1/ComputationalLogic/Readme.md

 ## Possible extensions of existential quantification

-We did attempt a more thorough implementation of existential quantification, in which if a query could not be proved with the existing "hard" rulebase, general rules were developed from ground truths.
+We did attempt a more thorough implementation of existential quantification, in which if a query could not be proved with the existing "hard" rulebase, general rules were developed from ground truths to prove queries in the existential case.

 For example if a rulebase contained